malise5/enterprise-microservices-ci-cd-scalable-k8s-setup-guide/README.md

-Certainly!
 Below is a detailed **README** guide for your students, which covers everything from setting up a Kubernetes cluster from scratch to deploying a simple application (like a web app) on it.
 This guide assumes that students have basic knowledge of servers and Linux but may be new to Kubernetes.

 ---